AlessandroMinervini/Convolutional-Generative-Stochastic-Network-for-Protein-Secondary-Structure-Prediction/README.md

 - 2 convolutional transposed layers, and 1 upsampling layer.

 ### Walkbacks
 Model generates for every input 12 samples, where the last is the prediction.
-Moreover generates 12 latent state(H_0..H_1_1).
+Moreover generates 12 latent state(H<sub>0</sub>...H<sub>11</sub>), in the figure there are 3 latent state for convenience.

 ### Weights initialization
 Weights are initializated according to Xavier Inizializer [5] and are shared tvhrough the network.